Getting Comfortable With Estate Planning Terminology

 Local Elder Law Attorneys in Your City

-What happens to your estate plan now?
+What happens to your estate plan if you are now divorcing?
 Here are some key strategies to make sure your wishes are protected during and after the process of separation and divorce.

 Two ElderLawAnswers member attorneys offer concise definitions of common estate planning terms.